20634 - LONG TERM INVESTMENTS AND PUBLIC PRIVATE PARTNERSHIPS

 - Green Finance.

 - Public Private Partnerships (PPPs): main forms and features.

 - PPPs for infrastructure: contractual (risks allocation) and financial models (advanced).

 - Impact Investing: Social Impact Bonds and the role of institutional investors.

-- Define green finance mechanisms and ESG investment approaches.
+- Define green finance mechanisms.

 - Explain the role, rules and activities of Promotional Banks and recognize the links between their governance, their mission and their portfolio.

 - Recognize how state and market can work together to create public value.